Links for Palaeobotanists

 Cyanobacteria and Stromatolites

 John Adamek et al. (including fossil dealers): The Virtual Fossil Museum.
-Go to: Stromatolite.
+Search results: Stromatolite.

 !
 Microbial Mat Research at Ames Research Center: What are Microbial Mats?